fscm/discogs2music/README.md

 ## Synopsis

-This script will try to update the album rating value of your iTunes albuns by getting the rating of the same album on your Discogs colletion.
+This script will try to update the album rating value of your iTunes albums by getting the rating of the same album on your Discogs collection.

-Differences in album titles and the usage of special characters on album names may prevent the script from recognising the albuns properly.
+Differences in album titles and the usage of special characters on album names may prevent the script from recognizing the albums properly.

 The script is available on both Ruby and Python.
-Both versions will perform the same tasks however, due to the way that both languages deal with character encoding, normalisation and parametrisation, the results may be different.
+Both versions will perform the same tasks however, due to the way that both languages deal with character encoding, normalization and parametrization, the results may be different.
 Please use the one that produces the best results for your iTunes library.

 Data files produced by the scripts are not interchangeable despite both of the scripts are using the respective marshal libraries.

 ## Getting Started

 There are a couple of things needed for either of the scripts to work.

-### Prerequisities
+### Prerequisites

 Follow the instructions for the version of the script that you wish to use.
 Discogs instructions are required for both versions.

 #### Discogs

 A discogs user account is required (to obtain the ratings from).
 You can create an account at [https://www.discogs.com/users/create](https://www.discogs.com/users/create) if you do not have one already.

 A discogs personal token is also required.
 You can obtain one at [https://www.discogs.com/settings/developers](https://www.discogs.com/settings/developers)